Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity III: tensor-network-inspired definitions of complexity

-One key insight from this construction was the UV completion of the Liouville action, which could be interpreted as the leading $1/\epsilon$ contribution to path-integral complexity (see also the discussion in \cite{Camargo:2019isp} and its summary in the preceding section).
-Specifically, \cite{Boruch:2020wax,Boruch:2021hqs} argued that the gravity action in region $M$ (see Fig.~\ref{figure:HPIO}), supplemented with appropriate boundary and Hayward corner terms, provided a finite-cutoff completion of the Liouville action.
+The second key insight from this construction was a UV completion of the Liouville action, which could be interpreted as specifiying the leading $1/\epsilon$ contribution to path-integral complexity (see the discussion in \cite{Camargo:2019isp}).
+Specifically, \cite{Boruch:2020wax,Boruch:2021hqs} argued that the gravity action in region $M$ (see Fig.~\ref{figure:HPIO}), supplemented with appropriate boundary and Hayward corner terms, provides a finite-cutoff completion of the Liouville action.
 As a consistency check, taking the "boundary" limit of the gravity action reproduced both the Liouville action \eqref{LVac}, and its higher-dimensional generalization \cite{Caputa:2017yrh}.

-A closely related setup was later explored in \cite{Caputa:2020fbc} as an approach to holographic tensor networks in holographic CFTs.
-It was demonstrated that the CFT on the slices $Q$ could be explicitly constructed using $T\bar{T}$ deformation with a coupling that depended on Euclidean time\footnote{This deformation later became the starting point of the ``Cauchy-slice holography" \cite{Araujo-Regado:2022gvw}.}, and could be described within finite cut-off holography \cite{McGough:2016lol}.
-Parallel works~\cite{Chandra:2021kdv,Chandra:2022pgl} also argued for $T\bar{T}$-like interpretation of path integral complexity in holographic CFTs.\\ The key distinction between references~\cite{Boruch:2020wax,Boruch:2021hqs} and the work \cite{Caputa:2020fbc} was the way in which partition functions of holographic CFTs deformed by $T\bar{T}$ were computed.
+A closely related setup was later explored in \cite{Caputa:2020fbc} as an approach to tensor networks in holographic CFTs.
+The authors demonstrated that the CFT on the slices $Q$ above could be explicitly constructed using $T\bar{T}$ deformation with a coupling that depends on Euclidean time,\footnote{This deformation later became the starting point of the ``Cauchy-slice holography" \cite{Araujo-Regado:2022gvw}.} and could be described within finite cut-off holography \cite{McGough:2016lol}.
+Parallel works~\cite{Chandra:2021kdv,Chandra:2022pgl} also argued for $T\bar{T}$-like interpretation of path integral complexity in holographic CFTs.
+The key distinction between \cite{Boruch:2020wax,Boruch:2021hqs} and \cite{Caputa:2020fbc} was the way in which the partition functions of holographic CFTs deformed by $T\bar{T}$ were computed.
 Namely, in the $T\bar{T}$ context, the on-shell action was evaluated in the bulk region from the interior up to $Q$; whereas in the holographic path-integral optimization context, the action was evaluated in the region $M$ attached to the boundary.
-In both cases, HH wave functions give rise to identical, constant mean curvature slices of AdS$_3$ spacetime.
-Interestingly, slices of AdS spacetime with constant extrinsic curvature also appear naturally in the context of tensor networks.
-Reference~\cite{Belin:2018fxe} used the same kind of slices to match the volume of the ERB in three-dimensional black hole geometries with a boundary notion of Nielsen complexity.
+Nevertheless, as functionals of the induced metric on $Q$ (i.e. the Weyl factor $\phi(\omega)$), gravitational actions in both computations are the same; therefore, their maximization yields the same metrics $\phi(\omega)$.
+In other words, their maximization selects a particular slice $z=f(\tau)$ of asymptotically, locally $\mathrm{AdS}$ spacetimes that has constant extrinsic curvature $K$, the so-called constant-mean-curvature (CMC) slices.